-The Innovations in CTE Grant application must include each of the elements listed below, and be submitted to CCCS via email at cte@cccs.edu or to the Perkins Plan Manager.
+The Innovations in CTE Grant application must include each of the elements listed below, and be submitted to CCCS via email at cte@cccs.edu.
 The subject line of the email must include 'Innovations in CTE Grant FYxx' to ensure it is appropriately processed.
 The application should not exceed eight pages.
 The only exceptions to this eight-page requirement are for letters of support and the detailed budget, which should be submitted in Excel if submissions are not accepted in the Colorado CTE Gateway.
 Required application components include: